Reusable Snack Bags: An Eco-Friendly Food Wrap with Less Waste

 Making reusable snack bags

 I figured out a way to make reusable snack bags with a bottom.
 So they’ll stand upright.
-And then I coated them according to a recipe I found in The Beeswax Workshop by Chris Dalziel.
-She includes an eco wrap for sandwiches in the book.
-It’s similar to the beeswax wraps that are so popular on this site, but omits the pine resin (which is used for adding “clinginess.”)
+And then I coated them with the same mixture used to make the beeswax wraps that are so popular on this site, but omits the pine resin (which is used for adding “clinginess.”)

 DIY reusable snack bags, teal print from above